 Core Financial Statements

 These principal financial statements give an orderly view for ascertaining the financial health of an organization to make informed decisions.
-Each of these statements reflects different aspects of its performance:
+Each of these statements reflects different aspects of its performance.
+So, full annual report consists of following basic reports:

 Balance Sheet